 Order processing and logistics is managed internally.
 We currently have five people on our sales team.
 The sales team earns a flat 5% gross sales commission on top of base salary and bonuses.
 Orders are created by the sales team and approved for shipping by the Office General Manager.
 The Office General Manager checks that the order has been paid for, address information has been entered correctly, all required documentation and approvals are uploaded, and generally ensures all proper procedure have been followed before placing into queue.
 When an order is placed into queue, our logistics team is made aware of the order and move to ready the products for shipping.
 All robots are quality control tested before packaging and leaving our warehouse.
 When fully packaged, a robot typically weighs between 200 to 700 pounds so a freight carrier is used.
-We utilize a selection of freight carriers including FedEx, TrumpCard, and Pegasus Logistics team to ensure this data is readily available if needed.
+We utilize a selection of freight carriers including FedEx, TrumpCard, and Pegasus Logistics Group among others for shipping.
+Tracking information and freight costs are uploaded into our system by the logistics team to ensure this data is readily available if needed.